Australian National Flag Association

-The Australian National Flag Association (ANFA) was inaugurated at a public meeting held in Sydney on 5 October 1983 to oppose suggestions that the existing Australian National Flag is not appropriately representative of the nation, and should be changed, with Sir Colin Hines elected as founding president of the New South Wales branch.
+The Australian National Flag Association (ANFA) is an organisation that promotes the use of the current Australian National Flag and opposes any changes to it.
+ANFA was formed at a public meeting held in Sydney on 5 October 1983 to oppose suggestions that the existing Australian National Flag is not appropriately representative of the nation, and should be changed, with Sir Colin Hines elected as founding president of the New South Wales branch.

 Structure

 There are also autonomous, state-based incorporated associations still operating as ANFA chapters in Queensland, Victoria, Tasmania and Western Australia.
 There have been informal meetings between the various state presidents where a national spokesperson for the five separate organisations is appointed.

 In 2013 an Australian Flag Association was formed, with ANFA Queensland President Allan Pidgeon AM as chair.

 New South Wales

 According to their official website ANFA NSW is a non-political, non-sectarian voluntary community service organisation.
 The controlling Council of Management is elected at each Annual General Meeting, operating under a government approved constitution.
 The stated aims and objectives are: